- Home >

 Household Cavalry Museum

 This is one of the only working museums in London, and explores the relationship between these elite soldiers and the Royals who they have protected for hundreds of years.
 The Household Division has been in charge of protecting the Royal Family from assassination and threats, and you can see real soldiers going about their day-to-day tasks in the stables.
 Exhibitions explore the history of this regiment.
-You can also see The Changing of the Queen’s Life Guard, a wonderful alternative to the Changing of the Guard Ceremony outside Buckingham Palace.
+You can also see The Changing of the King’s Life Guard, a wonderful alternative to the Changing of the Guard Ceremony outside Buckingham Palace.
 The ceremony happens every day at Horse Guards Parade at 11am (10am on Sundays).

 Afternoon Tea with Royal Links

 Having afternoon tea is a great British and royal pastime.
 You can enjoy many wonderful afternoon teas at places that have a royal connection, fit for a king or queen!
 The Goring Hotel holds a Royal Warrant which is a very prestigious document that is awarded to only the highest quality traders.
-The hotel is a firm favourite with the Royal Family and it’s here that the Queen hosts her annual staff Christmas lunch.
+The hotel is a firm favourite with the Royal Family and it’s here that the King hosts his annual staff Christmas lunch.

 Royal Parks